ParadigmHyperloop/hyperloop/README.md

 sudo apt-get install build-essential python-pip clang llvm cmake
 ```

+You will also need to build and install [LibBlocksRuntime](https://github.com/mackyle/blocksruntime)

 ## Setup Influxdb and Grafana

 Install influxdb and grafana per the instructions on their respective websites